seatable/seatable-developer-docs/docs/scripts/python/objects/rows.md

     base.list_rows(table_name, view_name=None, order_by=None, desc=False, start=None, limit=None)
     ```

+    The default limit is 1000 which is also the maximum number of rows this method returns.

+    The query method (see below) offers more filter options and can return more rows.

     __Examples__

     ``` python
     rows = base.list_rows('Table1')
     rows = base.list_rows('Table1', view_name='default', order_by='Age', desc=True, start=5, limit=20)
     ```

-    __Hint__: The query with SQL allows to retrieve more rows and offers more filter options.

 !!! question "Query"